How Do I Talk About Lung Cancer?

 Here are some points to consider when you think about telling people about your lung cancer:

-- Decide whether it will be easier for you to tell people in groups or one on one.
+- Decide whether it will be easier for you to tell people about your lung cancer in groups or one on one.

-- Sometimes having a family member tell people is easier and less stressful.
+- Sometimes having a family member tell people you have lung cancer is easier and less stressful.

 - Expect different reactions.
 People may not react the way you anticipated or you think they “should react.”
 People have different ways of processing stressful news.
 Some people may want to help and others will not offer right away.
 This doesn’t mean they don’t care.
 It is their way of coping with it.